Colts Neck High School: Cross country / track & field

 The cross country running and track program (in particular distance running) has been one of the school's most successful teams.
 The girls' cross country team has been nationally ranked three times, during the 2005, 2006 and 2007 seasons.
 The team also qualified for Nike Team Nationals in 2006 and finished 4th with Ashley Higginson (1st place), Briana Jackucewicz, Allison Donaghy, Kristen O'Dowd, Erin Donaghy, Allie Flott, Morgan Clark, and Allison Linnell (Linnell attended MAST.)
 This 2006 girls' team had wins at the 2006 Shore Conference, Monmouth County, Central Jersey Group IV, NJ Group IV, and NJ Meet of Champions.
 The cross country program also has produced three Foot Locker finalists (Briana Jackucewicz, Craig Forys, and Ashley Higginson).

-The girls won state group team titles in Group I in 2000, in Group III in 2005 and 2016–2018, and in Group IV in 2006.
+The girls won state group cross country team titles in Group I in 2000, in Group III in 2005 and 2016–2018, and in Group IV in 2006.

 The boys won the state Group III title in 2016.

 The indoor and outdoor track and field program has also been extremely successful having won six national titles, the boys indoor distance medley relay 2005, girls indoor 4 x 1 mi Relay 2006 & 2007, boys indoor 2 mile (Craig Forys) 2007, girls indoor and outdoor 2 mile (Ashley Higginson) 2007.
 The track program also has produced numerous state champions and has held numerous state records, the most notable being the boys' 4 x 800 relay set in 2005 with a time of 7:39.54.
 Craig Forys set the New Jersey State 3000 meters and two-mile (3.2 km) records and Ashley Higginson set the New Jersey State 2 mile, 5000 meter and 2000 meter steeplechase records.
 The boys have won state group team titles in indoor track in Group III in 2016 and 2017.

-Boys' lacrosse

-The boys lacrosse team won the 2015-16 Public A North championship.
+The girls spring / outdoor track team won the Group III state championship in 2021.

 Boys' basketball

-In the 2015–16 season the boys' basketball team captured its first state title, defeating crosstown rival Freehold Township High School by a score of 45–44 in the Central Jersey Group IV tournament final.
+In the 2015–16 season, the boys' basketball team captured its first state title, defeating crosstown rival Freehold Township High School by a score of 45–44 in the Central Jersey Group IV tournament final.